-This is the absolute of Frankincense neglecta I prepared from sustainably harvested and fairly traded fresh Frankincense neglecta I purchased from the Samburu women of Northern Kenya.
+Frankincense Neglecta Absolute is a beautiful, deep and rich smelling absolute that I prepared from sustainably harvested and Fairly traded Frankincense Neglecta from the Samburu tribe of Northern Kenya!

 Frankincense Neglecta Absolute acts as a fixative and heart note in perfume compositions, anchoring more fleeting and volatile scents and is helpful in incense making as a binder and an aromatic ingredient since it burns clean and sweet.

 Frankincense Neglecta Absolute blends easily with room-temperature alcohol and carrier oils.

 FRANKINCENSE NEGLECTA-THE SAMBURU TRIBE-NORTHERN KENYA

 In the Samburu tradition, the men hold most of the wealth in cattle, sheep, goats and camels.
 The women do much of the work with little to no monetary return.
 Many women collect resins and bring them to market every week or two.
 This gives them an income which they use to purchase medicine and food.